raistefintel/raistefintel.github.io/FAQ.md

 **Q: How much faster is Intel Distribution for Python compared to the standard Python distribution?**

 **A:** The answer can vary depending on the workload, the libraries used, and the hardware configuration.
 [Deliver Blazing-Fast Python\* Data Science and AI Performance on CPUs—with Minimal Code Changes](https://www.intel.com/content/www/us/en/developer/articles/technical/blazing-fast-python-data-science-ai-performance.html) can be a good start.
-Also, review benchmarking results published at Intel® Distribution for Python\* [landing page](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-for-python.html#gs.ad8zf4).
+Also, review benchmarking results published at Intel® Distribution for Python\* [official website](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-for-python.html#gs.ad8zf4).

 **Q: How do I know if my code is running faster with Intel Distribution for Python?**

 **A:** You can benchmark your code using standard Python profiling tools or by measuring the execution time of your scripts before and after switching to Intel Distribution for Python.
-We did our own experiments: visit Intel® Distribution for Python\* [landing page](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-for-python.html#gs.ad8zf4) for the latest benchmarking results.
+We did our own experiments: visit Intel® Distribution for Python\* [official website](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-for-python.html#gs.ad8zf4) for the latest benchmarking results.

 **Q: Will I see performance improvements in all my Python applications with Intel Distribution for Python?**